-An introduction to studying Biology and Biosciences courses with Edge Hill University, the University of Gloucestershire and Manchester Metropolitan University.
-Including reasons to study Biology courses, application tips and careers.
+An introduction to studying Biology and Biosciences courses.
+With Edge Hill University, the University of Gloucestershire and Manchester Metropolitan University.

 Hollie Thompson, Student Recruitment & Outreach Officer at The University of Gloucestershire.

 Tiegan Yates, Student Recruitment Assistant at Edge Hill University

 Dr Chris Field, Senior Lecturer in Environmental Ecology at Manchester Metropolitan University.

 This webinar is hosted by Jon Cheek, the Founder and Director of UniTasterDays.
 Guidance is provided for students to help them make good choices when considering university.
 The guest speakers for this event are Hollie Thompson, the Student Recruitment & Outreach Officer at the University of Gloucestershire, Tiegan Yates, the Student Recruitment Assistant at Edge hill University and Dr Chris Field, a Senior Lecturer in Environmental Ecology at Manchester Metropolitan University.
 An introduction to studying biology and bioscience courses

 Hollie talks about what biology and bioscience is at university level and examples of courses on offer such as genetics, plant science and biochemistry.